-The Dos and Don’ts of Ice Melt
+The Dos and Don’ts of Ice Melt (Updated 2021)

-Do Apply at the Right Time
+Do Apply Ice Melt at the Right Time

-Ice melt should be applied before precipitation freezes or immediately after clearing the snow.
+Ice melt should be applied before precipitation freezes or immediately after clearing snow.
 Shoveling the slush layer from walkways after the ice melt has done its job helps reduce concrete damage from water absorption and excess thaw/refreeze cycles.
 Use a commercial quality sealant to help prevent moisture from seeping into the pores and cracks in concrete frequently treated with ice melt.

 Do Use the Right Kind of Ice Melt